impactahead/philomath/README.md

 * Code blocks with syntax highlighting
 * Support for the following elements: `h1`, `h2`, `h3`, `h4`, `ul`, `ol`, `quote`, and `code_block`.

+## Quick start

+You can just fork the [starter template](https://github.com/philomath-books/philomath-starter-template) and write your own book.

 ## Installation

 Install library: